-In this section, we describe two complete examples of the new paradigm of modular resurgence.
-In particular, we show how the global exact resurgent symmetry of Section~\ref{sec:new-resur-Lfunct} reproduces the strong-weak symmetry discovered in~\cite[Section~3]{FR1phys} once specialized to the spectral trace of local $\IP^2$.
-Then, we prove our conjectural statements in Section~\ref{sec: modular-structures} for a large class of modular resurgent series originating from the theory of Maass cusp forms.
-Finally, in Section~\ref{sec:modular}, we present an example of a modular resurgent structure constructed from more general cusp forms.
+In this section, we describe two complete examples of the paradigm of modular resurgence.
+First, we show how the exact resurgent symmetry of Section~\ref{sec:new-resur-Lfunct} reproduces the strong-weak symmetry discovered in~\cite[Section~3]{FR1phys} once specialized to the spectral trace of local $\IP^2$.
+Then, we prove the conjectural statements brought forward in Section~\ref{sec: modular-structures} for a large class of modular resurgent series originating from the theory of Maass cusp forms.
+Finally, we present an example of modular resurgent structure built from general cusp forms.